VenkteshV/deadlock-detector/README.md

-"A utility for deadlock and cycle detection.Use case: can be used in an orchestartor to detect cyclic calls to same api taht is a daedlock scenario example: service A->ServiceB -> Service A.
+"A utility for deadlock and cycle detection.Use case: can be used in an orchestartor to detect cyclic calls to same api thatt is a deadlock scenario example: service A->ServiceB -> Service A.
 A->B->A is a cycle

 how to use :

 const findCycles = require('deadlock-detector');

 const services = {
     "A": ["A"],
     "L":["M","N"],